 Soils from the B-horizon were collected from 6,128 locations in three grids with 50m sample spacing on lines 100 m apart.
 Analytical results have been received for all.
-The new soil results reveal a strong gold-tellurium-bismuth-in-soil anomaly over the Ashley Gold Mine which extends northward and defines a new untested, north trending, multi-element soil anomaly 1750 m long and 300 to 800 m wide.
+The new soil results reveal a strong gold-tellurium-bismuth-in-soil anomaly over the Ashley Gold Mine which extends northward and defines a new untested, north trending, multi-element soil anomaly 1,750 m long and 300 to 800 m wide.

 Drilling: Phase 1 of drilling commenced at the Ashley Gold Project during the first week of September, 2016.
 8,715 meters of diamond drilling targeted the Ashley-Garvey vein system near the historic Ashley Gold Mine.
-Drilling tested the hangingwall, footwall, down-dip and northward and southward on-strike continuity of the Ashley and Garvey veins and newly discovered gold-insoil anomalies.
-A substantial quartz feldspar porphyry-quartz syenite discovered west of the vein systems requires further drill testing.
+Drilling tested the hangingwall, footwall, down-dip and northward and southward on-strike continuity of the Ashley and Garvey veins and newly discovered gold-in-soil anomalies.
+A substantial quartz feldspar porphyry-quartz syenite discovered west of the vein systems and drill testing is currently in progress.